DiamondLightSource/SynchWeb/README.md

 ### Debugging back end tests
 It is possible to debug the php tests.
 Install xdebug and using an IDE such as VS Code.
 You can then start the debugger in the IDE and put break points in the code.
-Running the tests from the command line will trigger the debugger and execution will be halted on break points or specified error types.
+Running the tests (from the command line or within VS Code) will trigger the debugger and execution will be halted on break points or specified error types.

 ### Run front end tests for Vue.js
 Testing on the front end is restricted to the newer Vue.js code as it is